Rental Application Fees: California Laws

 Although it may seem harmless to many landlords to charge a combined reduced rate for a husband and wife, under California Law, that is considered discriminatory to non-married people and must be avoided.

-No application fee may be paid if no current vacancy exists without the express written permission of the applicant, or if a vacancy is not expected to open within a reasonable period of time.
+No rental application fees may be covered if no current vacancy exists without the express written permission of the applicant, or if a vacancy is not expected to open within a reasonable period of time.

 Certain online landlord sites like Cozy.com or RentSpree.com allow applicants to pay online with a credit card providing flexibility for the prospective tenant while saving the landlord the hassle of collecting the fee.
 These sites also send the applicant an itemized receipt so the landlord doesn’t have to do that.